 - The number of deals open across each phase of the sales process

 Part of the VP of Devs job is to teach the CEO and the other business leaders to look at their department in the same way.
-And although forecasting is a tough task if they want to know if feature XYZ is on time, they can look at the dashboard.
+Although forecasting is a tough task if they want to know if feature XYZ is on time, they can look at the Project Delivery Tracker dashboard.

-Over time the CEO and the peers will develop the data-driven intuition (yes, this is a thing – just read Malcom Gladwell’s Blink) to understand whether we are currently in hitting / missing / over achieving trajectory.
-So instead of asking “are we going to hit our date” they’ll say “It looks like you are slightly behind schedule compared to last week / iteration.
+Over time, the CEO and the peers will develop the data-driven intuition (yes, this is a thing - just read Malcom Gladwell’s Blink) to understand whether we are currently in hitting, missing, or overachieving trajectory.
+So instead of asking, “Are we going to hit our date?” they’ll say, “It looks like you are slightly behind schedule compared to last week / iteration.
 What can I do to help?”

 That’s the goal.
-To help the CEO and their peers understand how they see their business so they can be a more active participant and so they can start measuring the process of software development, not just the outcome.
+To help the CEO and their peers understand how they see their business so they can be more active participants and so they can start measuring the process of software development, not just the outcome.

 Remember how good you were at speaking French in 12th grade?
 Then you never used it again and 10 years later you forgot everything you knew.

-When they ask only about outcomes like feature delivery deadlines or bugs, great VPs teach them about the world of software development like how to quantify the impact of changing priorities last minute and why devs don’t reply to email quickly.
+When they ask only about outcomes like feature delivery deadlines or bugs, great VPs teach them about the world of software development, like how to quantify the impact of changing priorities last minute and why devs don’t reply to emails quickly.

 They also learn from their peers.
 To be a great partner we have to understand what motivates those teams and what KPIs they care about most.

-They start every morning by looking at data to determine the health of their business.
+Data can help to determine the health of the business.
 Not just any data.
-The best VPs start with cycle time which is the most accurate indicator of process efficiency, then look at the team WIP to validate that the team is not in overload.
-They also look at other leading indicators like PR pick-up time and PR review time to detect bottlenecks that can affect the team’s current sprint and their performance over time.
+The best VPs start with cycle time, which is the most accurate indicator of process efficiency, and then look at the team WIP to validate that the team is not in overload.
+They also look at other leading indicators like PR pickup time and PR review time to detect bottlenecks that can affect the team’s current sprint and their performance over time.

 By using consistent metrics to measure the dev team’s process, they are ensuring the entire team speaks in a consistent language about what they do.
 This is the first step in being able to speak a common language with the rest of the business.

-In times of extreme change (like right now) they focus on the process.
-Your outputs metrics are probably down (ours are).
+In times of extreme change, they focus on the process.
+Your outputs metrics may be down.
 Measuring the process helps your team focus on what they can control and gives you the ability to celebrate a lot of little wins to keep morale high.

-They translate business to their team.
 Seeing the customer perspective and the big picture are critical skills for developers to acquire.
-The best VPs of Engineering help her team acquire these skills several ways:
+The best VPs of Engineering help their teams acquire these skills in several ways:

-High risk branches are important work items to the company that may not get finished.
+- High Risk: High-risk deals are important deals to the company that may not close.
+High-risk branches are important work items to the company that may not get finished.

 Developers should talk to customers.
 Directly.
 If that sounds scary to you, think of how much scarier it is to rely on a developer to create a product for someone they don’t understand.
 At the very least, great VPs of Dev create opportunities for the team to visually see how customers use the product they are building.